Tennessee county destroys records sought by reporter

 The county destroyed records requests that came in by email and its email responses, Beltramo said in a phone interview, but a majority of the requests are submitted via a public records form that the county did keep.
 Those are the records that were eventually turned over to the paper in January, along with scans of some paper correspondence.

-Rheubin Taylor said the county did not change its mind about charging money for records, but that the request from the paper was amended at the December meeting to a smaller set of documents that did not need to be redacted by an attorney.
+Rheubin Taylor said the county did not change its mind about charging money for records.
+They didn’t charge in the end because the request from the paper was amended at the December meeting to a smaller set of documents that did not need to be redacted by an attorney.

 Gerber sees events differently.
 She said county officials continued to insist that they could charge for the records until the paper presented an opinion from the state Office of Open Records Counsel stating they could not.